serwy/shellctx/README.md

     $ ctx setpath keyname .bashrc
     keyname=/home/serwy/.bashrc

-`args` - print out the arguments as seen by the program, quoted
+`args` - print out the arguments as seen by the program, quoted.
+This is useful when debugging argument quoting errors.

     $ ctx args some arguments "kept together" sys.argv[:]